 Links to other sites

-During the course of our employee onboarding process, you may be required to log in to other sites of our third-party service providers (such as Complete Background Screening, Experian) who may be assisting us with relevant background checks we are required to carry out on potential employees, for which you may potentially need to provide personal data.
-You should be aware that our candidate Privacy Notice won’t apply once you enter the other websites.
+During the course of our employee onboarding process, you may be required to log in to other sites of our third-party service providers (such as Complete Background Screening and Experian) who may be assisting us with relevant background checks we are required to carry out on potential employees, for which you may potentially need to provide personal data.
+You should be aware that our Candidate Privacy Notice won’t apply once you enter the other websites.